Public holidays in Ireland

-These are the public holidays observed in Ireland.
+Public holidays in Ireland are established in statute law, and there are currently ten public holidays observed each year.
 Public holidays in Ireland (as in other countries) may commemorate a special day or other event, such as Saint Patrick's Day or Christmas Day.
-On public holidays (sometimes incorrectly referred to as bank holidays), most businesses and schools close.
+On public holidays, most businesses and schools close.
 Other services, for example, public transport, still operate but often with reduced schedules.

+List of public holidays

-The ten public holidays in Ireland each year are as follows:
+The ten public holidays in Ireland each year are:

+Additionally, there are two bank holidays in Ireland each year:

+Description

+Public holidays in Ireland are often colloquially referred to as bank holidays.
+However, this is technically incorrect as bank holidays are not identical to public holidays, with banks additionally closed on Good Friday and 27 December.

 Where a public holiday falls on a Saturday or a Sunday, or possibly coincides with another public holiday, it is generally observed (as a day off work) on the next available weekday, even though the public holiday itself does not move.
-In such cases, an employee is entitled to at least one of the following (as chosen by the employer): a day off within a month, an additional day's paid annual leave or an additional day's pay.
-The usual practice is, however, to award a day off on the next available weekday.
+Most employees are entitled to paid leave on public holidays.
+If an employee qualifies for public holiday benefit, they are entitled to one of the following: a paid day off on the public holiday, an additional day of annual leave, an additional day's pay; or a paid day off within a month of the public holiday.

+There is no requirement for businesses to close on public holidays, for instance many shops will open but some may operate reduced hours.